aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

     ✅ The secret name does not matter.
 Use the same secret name in the `STRIMZI_K8S_CLUSTERS` environment variable.

-### Updating the Operator Image
+### Updating the operator image

-1. Navigate to `Installed Operators` in the OCP console.
+1. Navigate to `Installed Operators` in the OpenShift console.
 2. Select Strimzi and open the YAML view.
-3. Locate the Operator image:
+3. Locate the operator image:

 ```
 quay.io/strimzi/operator@sha256:b07b81f7e282dea2e4e29a7c93cfdd911d4715a5c32fe4c4e3d7c71cba3091e8
 ```
 4. Replace it with your built image.
-If using a prebuilt image, replace the default `0.44.0` image with:
+If using a pre-built image, replace the default `0.44.0` image with:

 ```
 aswinayyolath/stretchcluster:latest
 ```

-### Updating Environment Variables
+### Updating environment variables

-**Central Cluster**
+**Central cluster**

 ```yaml
 - name: STRIMZI_STRETCH_MODE